 - 1. All genders (wherever possible) should be represented on the nomination lists. - 2.
-An academic Unit must declare any relationship it might have with a proposed external reviewer.
-This must be done during the initial consultation period and outlined on the external nomination form (Appendix 5).
+The Unit must declare any relationship it might have with a proposed external reviewer.
+This must be done during the initial consultation period and outlined on the external nomination form (Appendix 3).